Automattic/woocommerce-payments/tests/e2e/README.md

 1. Headless mode: `npm run test:e2e`.
 In headless mode test runner executes all or specified specs without launching Chromium interface.
 This mode is used in CI environment.

 2. Dev mode: `npm run test:e2e-dev`.
 Dev mode is interactive and launches Chromium UI.
 It's useful for developing, debugging and troubleshooting failing tests.
-There is a custom config used for `jest-puppeter` to run tests in dev mode.
+There is a custom config used for `jest-puppeteer` to run tests in dev mode.

 ## Writing tests

-Package `@automattic/puppeter-utils` overrides `it` method to attach custom reporter for failed tests.
+Package `@automattic/puppeteer-utils` overrides `it` method to attach custom reporter for failed tests.
 It is important to write test cases within `it()` rather than `test()` function to make sure failed tests are reported to Slack channel.

 ## Debugging tests